 Enter United Tribes Technical College and you're on Indian land.
-The 230-acre campus along Bismarck's University Drive is a place of historic significance.
-It is owned and governed by the tribal nations of North Dakota to serve education.

-American Indian students are joined by students of all racial and ethnic backgrounds, who are welcomed to this culturally diverse setting.
-The 100 year-old buildings are a clue to a past here to discover.
+This 200-acre campus along Bismarck's University Drive is owned and governed by the tribal nations of North Dakota.
+American Indian students are joined by students of all racial and ethnic backgrounds and welcomed into this family learning environment in a place of historical significance.